Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the Vietnam Commodity Exchange, tensions between Israel and Iran have shown no signs of cooling down, making the risk of disruption of energy supplies from Iran and many areas in the Persian Gulf increasingly present.

-There have been no new reports of major disruptions to Iranian oil exports or shipping through the Strait of Hormuz, a vital artery for the global oil industry.
-But concerns that the strategic trade route could be closed at any time remain a major driver of higher energy prices.
+There have been no new reports of major disruptions to Iran’s oil exports or shipping through the Strait of Hormuz, a vital artery for the global oil industry.
+But concerns that the strategic trade route could be shut down at any time remain a key driver of higher energy prices.

 Experts say that if the prospect of the Strait of Hormuz being blocked becomes a reality, global energy prices will face the risk of skyrocketing.

-According to data from consulting firm Vortexa, an average of 20 million barrels of crude oil and related energy products are transported from Gulf countries via this route to the world market every day, accounting for nearly 20% of the total global crude oil flow.
+According to data from Vortexa Consulting Company, on average, about 20 million barrels of crude oil and related energy products are transported from Gulf countries via this route to the world market every day, accounting for nearly 20% of the total global crude oil flow.

 In that context, on Thursday (June 19), US President Donald Trump announced that he has not yet decided whether the US will participate in the Israel-Iran conflict and will consider and evaluate the situation within the next two weeks.